-Our two most senior executive officers own a majority of our common stock, and their interests may differ from the interests of our other stockholders.
+Our two most senior executive officers are the selling stockholders and own a majority of our common stock.
+Their interests may differ from the interests of our other stockholders.

-As of May 28, 2003, Maurice and Paul Marciano, our two most senior executive officers, collectively beneficially owned 70.1% of our outstanding shares of common stock.
+As of January 9, 2004, Maurice and Paul Marciano, the selling stockholders and our two most senior executive officers, collectively beneficially owned 67.9% of our outstanding shares of common stock.
 These officers may have different interests than our other stockholders and, accordingly, they may direct the operations of our business or use the proceeds of this offering in a manner contrary to the interests of our other stockholders.
 As long as these officers own a majority of our common stock, they will effectively be able to: